TheLaughingDuck/LibbyDB/db_design/structure.md

 * **loaned**: Boolean indicating whether the media is currently loaned by a user.

 ## authors
-...
+The authors table lists authors whose media are available in the database.

+* **id**: The primary key, unique to each author.
+* **name**: The text name of the author, for example "Roald Dahl".
+* **dob**: Date of birth, in text format "YYYY-MM-DD".
+* **dod**: Date of death in text format "YYYY-MM-DD" if applicable, otherwise "null".

 ## employees
-...
+The employees table lists all employees working at the library as well as relevant information.

+* **id**: The primary key, unique to each employee.
+* **name**: The name of the employee.
+* **title**: The title of the employee, such as "manager", "maintenance", "bounty hunter".
+* **reports_to**: The id of the employee that this employee reports to.
+The "top" employee reports to themselves.
+* **salary**: The integer monthly salary of this employee.
+* **salary_currency**: The currency of the salary of this employee, one of "SEK", "EUR".
+* **employed_since**: The date when this employee began their employment, in text format "YYYY-MM-DD".
+* **employed_until**: The date when this employee was terminated, in text format "YYYY-MM-DD" if applicable, otherwise "null".

 ## users
-...
+The users table lists all current and previous users at the library.

+* **id**: The primary key, unique to each user.
+* **name**: The name of the user.
+* **user_since**: The date when the user account was created.
+* **user_until**: The date when the user account was terminated, if applicable.
+* **email**: The email address of the user, default "null".
+* **warnings**: The interger number of warnings given to the user, default 0.
+The library may increment as it sees fit, and take this value into account when considering deactivating a user account due to for example overdue media.

 ## loans
-...

-## warrants
-The warrants table lists the current warrants for media that have been issued by the library due to overdue books.
+The loans table lists all loans at the library, both currently active and resolved.

 * **id**: The primary key, unique to each warrant.
 * **media_id**: The media id.
 * **user_id**: The user id.
+* **loan_date**: The date when the loan was issued, in a text string, format "YYYY-MM-DD".
+* **return_date**: The date when the media was returned, in a text string, format "YYYY-MM-DD", if not returned yet, the default is "null".
+* **due_date**: The due date of the media, in a text string, format "YYYY-MM-DD".
+Usually set to two weeks after the loan_date.
-* **employee_id**: The id of the employee that has been assigned to track down the user, obtain the media, and terminate the user and their account.
+* **employee_id**: The id of the employee that has been assigned to hunt down the media and the user if the media becomes overdue.
+Otherwise just 'null' by default.
-* **resolved**: Boolean indicating whether this warrant has been resolved.
+* **resolved**: Boolean indicating whether this loan has been resolved.

 # Practical details
 Run the following commands to construct the underlying database table structure.